Why Edmonton Waxing on about Edmonton’s music scene

 Piyush Patel

-In high school, he used to spend his lunch breaks at a nearby record store, listening to CDs by rappers Tupac Shakur, Biggie Smalls and 50 Cent.
+In high school, Patel used to spend his lunch breaks at a nearby record store, listening to CDs by rappers Tupac Shakur, Biggie Smalls and 50 Cent.
 Patel had recently moved to Edmonton from India with his family.
 He didn’t have a lot of friends.

 “I felt like I was uprooted, so a lot of my early years were trying to adapt and integrate into the Canadian lifestyle,” he says.
 “I saw music as a way of integrating with all the other kids in high school.
 I started listening to rap and hip-hop because that’s what a lot of the kids were into.”